Frenchy and the Punk

-French connection
+The band's sound has "elements of post-punk and dark folk".
+They were listed in the top 25 duos in May 2012 by Yahoo Music Blog's List of the Day.

+History

-Stephenson was born in Lyon, France and her autobiographical song "Yes!
-I’m French" offers the witty line "When those jokers served up freedom fries / I saw Lady Liberty rolling her eyes."
-They released the all French CD Eternal Summer in 2008 with Samantha "crooning sultry, original French pop tunes in a classy cabaret fashion."
+Stephenson was born in Lyon, France.
+Her autobiographical song "Yes!
+I’m French" includes the line "When those jokers served up freedom fries / I saw Lady Liberty rolling her eyes."
+They released the all-French album Eternal Summer in 2008, with Stephenson described as "crooning sultry, original French pop tunes in a classy cabaret fashion."

-Punk connection

-Guitarist Scott Helland was a founding member of the legendary Massachusetts hardcore punk bands Deep Wound with J Mascis and Lou Barlow and Outpatients in the early eighties.
-He was also a member of the NYC Hardcore bands School of Violence and Darkside NYC in the nineties.
-He began releasing solo instrumental records in 1996 and started the all instrumental spy noir, surf themed project Guitarmy of One which has released 2 albums in the late 2000s.
+In the 1980s, guitarist Scott Helland was a founding member of the Massachusetts hardcore punk bands Deep Wound (with J Mascis and Lou Barlow), and Outpatients.
+He was also a member of the New York hardcore bands School of Violence and Darkside NYC in the 1990s.
+He began releasing solo instrumental records in 1996, and launched the all-instrumental surf-themed project Guitarmy of One, which released two albums in the late 2000s.

-2014 and beyond

-In 2014, after the release of their 4th full length album Bonjour Batfrog, Frenchy and the Punk performed at Scotland's prestigious Edinburgh Fringe Fest.

-In 2016, they performed in England, Canada and across the US.
-In 2019 they performed in West Africa in Grand Lahou, Ivory Coast.
 The duo has been touring year-round since 2005.
+In 2014, after the release of their 4th full-length album, Bonjour Batfrog, Frenchy and the Punk performed at Scotland's Edinburgh Fringe festival.
+In 2016, they performed in England, Canada and across the United States.
+In 2019 they performed in Grand Lahou, Ivory Coast.

 In January 2019 they released a video for the song Lanky Bell Bottoms from their forth-coming album Hooray Beret.
-The 10 song album was released in April 2019 with 3 music videos for the songs 'Sing', 'Wah', 'Lanky Bell Bottoms' and 2 lyric videos for 'Monsters' and 'Fastball'.
+The 10-track album was released in April 2019, with three music videos for the songs "Sing", "Wah", and "Lanky Bell Bottoms", and two lyric videos for "Monsters" and "Fastball".